Damp Basement? 5 Powerful Basement Waterproofing Solution

 • Advantages and Limitations: Interior sealants are relatively easy to apply and can be a cost-effective solution for minor dampness issues.
 However, they may not be suitable for more severe water infiltration.

-3. French Drains: Channeling Water Away
+3. French Drains: Redirect Water Away

 • Introduction to French Drains: French drains are subsurface drainage systems designed to intercept and redirect water away from your basement.